Things to Do in Thunder Bay

 On the shores of Lake Superior, Thunder Bay is ideally suited for outdoor exploration.
 The city is home to more than 100 parks where visitors can enjoy walking, enjoying the sunshine, and spending time with family and friends.

 With so much water around, visitors will want to try the sailing, kayaking, and angling opportunities, many of which are accessible from downtown.
-If water isn’t your thing, grab your gear and try your hand at mountain climbing or bring your bike to experience some of the nearby scenic bike trails.
+If water isn’t your thing, try your hand at mountain climbing or ride your bike along the scenic bike trails.

 During winter months, outdoor sports like ice skating, cross-country skiing, dog sledding, and snowkiting make Thunder Bay one of Canada’s favourite destinations.